 The application should include a budget and a written narrative explaining the budget's allocations and reasons for proposed expenditures.
-The criteria in checkboxes below show what the RRGP application review panel will consider when evaluating applications.
+The sub-numbers that are not in bold show what the RRGP application review panel will consider when evaluating applications.
 The budget should: